aldroid1/fuzzy-date/README.md

 Benchmark is perhaps the wrong word here, as performance is (usually) less important than accuracy when it comes to parsing fuzzy date strings.

-To get a sense of the accuracy for `fuzzydate`, we compare it with the popular fuzzy date parsing library for Python, [dateparser](https://pypi.org/project/dateparser/).
-Although it has a slightly different premise to extract dates from HTML pages — which can be much more vague — one would likely still use it for the same use case.
+To get a sense of the accuracy for `fuzzydate`, we compare it with [dateparser](https://pypi.org/project/dateparser/), the popular date parsing library for Python.
+Although it has a slightly different premise of extracting dates from HTML pages — which can be much more vague — one would likely still use it for the same use cases.

 ### Summary

 - Comparing `dateparser 1.2.1` and `fuzzy-date 0.5.4`
-- Testing **45** strings — 26 fixed, 19 relative
+- Testing **45** strings (26 fixed, 19 relative)
 - No timezones included, as `fuzzydate` does not support them
 - **8** tests get different results, **1** only works in `dateparser`, **11** only work in `fuzzydate`
 - For identical **26** tests, mean execution time is **189%** faster for `fuzzydate`